 But what really lies behind this engine of investing success is this…

-Such strategy was highly time intensive.
-And you had to repeatedly find new ideas to keep your returns up.
-Plus it could only work when information was scarce.
+Such strategy was time intensive.
+And you had to keep finding new ideas to keep your returns up.
+And it worked when information was scarce.

 Today, it’s not as effective with the internet.

 Eventually, “Cigar butt” investing led Warren Buffett to buy a failing textile business — Berkshire Hathaway (NYSE:BRK).
 A mistake he once regretted.